1979 (novel)

 1979 is a 2001 novel by the Swiss writer Christian Kracht.
+It is set in 1979 and tells the story of an aloof homosexual who gets caught up in political turmoil in Iran and China.

+Plot

-It is set in 1979 and tells the story of a homosexual young man who travels to Tehran with his ex-boyfriend at the time of the Iranian Revolution, where his co-traveller dies during a drug binge.
-He is then convinced to travel to Tibet to climb the sacred Mount Kailash, only to be captured by the Chinese army.
-The man is largely unaffected by the political events around him and pays more attention to art, music, food and furnishings.
-The original book cover was designed by Peter Saville, known for his record sleeves for artists associated with Factory Records.
+The protagonist is a homosexual young man who travels to Tehran with his ex-boyfriend Christopher.
+It is the time of the Iranian Revolution, and as Christopher dies during a drug binge, the full revolution breaks out.
+The protagonist is convinced to travel to Tibet to climb the sacred Mount Kailash, only to be captured by the Chinese army.
+He spends time in an internment camp where he is indoctrinated and goes along with the survival techniques the prisoners develop.
+Throughout the story, the man is largely unaffected by the events around him and pays more attention to art, music, food and furnishings.

+Publication

+The book was published by Kiepenheuer & Witsch on 24 September 2001.
+The original German cover was designed by Peter Saville, known for his record sleeves for artists associated with Factory Records.